 Rifampicin strongly induces CYP2C19, resulting in both an increased level of clopidogrel active metabolite and platelet inhibition, which in particular might potentiate the risk of bleeding.
-As a precaution, concomitant use of strong CYP2C19 inducers should be discouraged (see section 4.4).
+As a precaution, concomitant use of strong CYP2C19 inducers should be discouraged.

 Inhibitors of CYP2C19